 Then the thermometer flashed forty nine point five degrees Celsius (121 F).
 “Come on!”
-I yelled deliriously under my riding gear, ” Give me fifty!…..I want fifty degrees! …DO IT!”
+I yelled under my riding gear, ” Give me fifty!…..I want fifty degrees! …DO IT!”
 I held my gaze on the display for the next few kilometres as I continued my ride, hoping to see the round number appear, but fifty never came.

 The scenery gradually changed after the almost fifty degree climax.
 A small increase in elevation to the village of Nosrat Abat brought lower temperatures at last.
 From forty nine degrees the digits fell to a blissful forty four (111 F).
 Yes, forty four degrees can feel wonderfully refreshing, believe me …

 So, I did eventually make it to Zahedan safely.
 However, crossing a small part off the Lut desert exposed me to the hottest temperature I have ever ridden in and perhaps ever will.
 Also, this was the last part of my trip in which I was allowed to travel alone so close to the Afghan border.
-From Zahedan onward across Baluchistan and all the way to Pakistani Punjab I was given no choice other than to follow an armed police escort.
+From Zahedan onward across Baluchistan and all the way to Pakistani Punjab I had no choice other than to follow an armed police escort.

 Distance from Kerman to Zahedan is approx 450km, (270 miles).

 As of 2016, quality high octane fuel can be found in the town of the Ban, 160km (100 miles) from Kerman.
 I had to wait until I reached Thailand for any more of that good stuff.

 On a hot day dry fruit and nut mix makes a great snack to boost energy.
-I’m glad I had plenty that day.
+I’m glad I had plenty.